This article has links to products and services we love, which we may make commission from.

 Any apartments in this area would be perfect for festival attendees.

-The plush Quartermile development is home to some of Edinburgh’s most luxurious apartments and the Marriott Residence Inn, which is great for longer stays.
+The plush Quartermile development is home to some of Edinburgh’s most luxurious apartments and the Marriott Residence Inn, which is excellent for longer stays.

 Where to Stay Near Edinburgh Airport